Treblle/treblle-net-core/README.md

 The attribute is not required for standard tracking — all endpoints are monitored automatically.
 Use it only when you need to route specific controllers or actions to a different Treblle project.

+Note that app.UseTreblle() has to come after app.UseRouting() for this to work.

 ### Excluding endpoints or paths

 By default, Treblle now automatically tracks **all endpoints** without requiring manual `[Treblle]` attributes.
 You can exclude specific paths using the `ExcludedPaths` configuration: